SartoRiccardo/2020_5bi_team4_chat_protcol/docs/Software Requirements Specification.md

 - Handle any incorrect packages.

 ## 1.3 Scope
-The students are divided between who will develop the client and who will develop the server.
+The students are divided in client developers and server developers.

 -   Client: the program must provide the ability to send and receive packets and view related messages.
 Messages can be private, public or multicast.
 In addition, packages must be implemented to register, log in and log out.